BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2_1_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 $ ssh root@192.168.1.52
 ```

 You'll need to do some bog-standard configuration, then do some work to improve the security of your machine.

+_If you already have your own techniques for setting up a machine, go ahead and follow them, then jump ahead to "Setting Up a User", then "Installing Bitcoin".
+Otherwise,continue on!_

 ### Set Up Your Hostname